 Tracheal mites get into the breathing tubes of young bees and can cause difficulty breathing.
 The mated female mites will then pass from one bee to another.
 This actually means that an infestation of tracheal mites is usually much worse in the winter when bees are clustered together to keep warm.
-You might be glad to find out that most bees in the U.S. are resistant to tracheal mites and it is rare for them to decimate a full colony of bees.
+You might be glad to find out that most bees in the U.S. are resistant to tracheal mites and it is rare for these to decimate a full colony.

-Spotting tracheal mites can be tricky because first of all they cannot be seen by the naked eye and secondly the symptoms of an infestation are similar to other problems.
+Spotting tracheal mites can be tricky for a couple of reasons.
+First of all, they cannot be seen by the naked eye, and secondly the symptoms of an infestation are similar to other problems.
 The only tangible way to determine the presence of tracheal mites is to slice the thorax of a dead bee and examine the tissue under a microscope.

 Varroa mites are a much more serious problem than tracheal mites.
-And thankfully, they are much easier to detect as, unlike tracheal mites, they are visible to the naked eye.
+Thankfully, they are much easier to detect as unlike tracheal mites they are visible to the naked eye.
 Varroa mites look like small ticks and are about the same size as a pinhead.
 In the same way that ticks attach themselves to animals, female Varroa mites attach themselves to bees and then feed on their blood.
 They enter the cells in the hive and feed on the brood, laying their own eggs in the process.

-You can usually tell if your hive has Varroa mites because you will see a lot of different signs and symptoms.
-For example:
+You can usually tell if your hive has Varroa mites because you will see a lot of different signs and symptoms:

 - Varroa mites look like white or red spots when seen on white larvae